 Our embodiment experiences differ due to gender, race, class, ability and sexual orientation.
-Somatics and body oriented therapies/practices, wanting to see all bodies as one object.
-However, opposition(s) experienced by QTBIPOC, Queer and Trans bodies of color shape who they are.
-We must emphasize more on understanding oppression(s) as a form of traumas that live in the bodies, and build toward anti-oppressive critical practices that center lived experiences as a core witness of being in the world.
-Therefore, aiming for transformation processes, through allowing our bodies to speak for themselves, and have spaces that aren't titled ONLY as “safe” but to achieve safety through a collective consciousness that arises from our experiences that are often perceived as foreign.
+Somatics and body oriented therapies/practices, want to see all bodies as one object.
+However, oppression(s) experienced by QTBIPOC, Queer and Trans bodies of colour shape who they are.
+We must emphasise more on understanding oppression(s) as a form of traumas that live in the bodies, and build toward anti-oppressive critical practices that centre lived experiences as a core witness of being in the world.
+Therefore, aiming for transformation processes, through allowing our bodies to speak for themselves, and have spaces that aren’t titled ONLY as “safe” but to achieve safety through a collective consciousness that arises from our experiences that are often perceived as foreign.

 Manuscript of AHMAD from Michalina on Vimeo.

 → The event is free of charge, but registration is required.